Kyle Richards: Personal life

+She has ten small tattoos, including two butterflies, a cowboy hat and a four-leaf clover.

+Relationships and family

-In the 1980s she dated actor C. Thomas Howell.
-In 1988, at the age of 19, Richards married Guraish Aldjufrie from Indonesia while she was pregnant with their daughter Farrah Brittany (born October 31, 1988), but they separated in 1990 and divorced two years later.
+In the 1980s, she dated actor C. Thomas Howell.
+In 1988, at the age of 19, Richards married Guraish Aldjufrie, an Indonesian, while she was pregnant with their daughter Farrah Brittany (born October 31, 1988).
+They separated in 1990 and divorced two years later.

 Richards met her second husband, Mauricio Umansky, a Los Angeles real estate agent, in 1994.
-Umansky is of Russian and Greek Jewish descent.
-He is the son of Estella Sneider.
-He was born and raised in Mexico.
-The couple wed on January 20, 1996, when Kyle was 4 months pregnant.
-Their daughter Alexia Simone was born on June 18, 1996.
-The couple have two more daughters, Sophia Kylie (born on January 18, 2000) and Portia (born on March 1, 2008).
-Richards, who is of English, Irish and Welsh descent, converted to Modern Orthodox Judaism when she married Umansky.
+The couple wed on January 20, 1996, when Richards was four months pregnant.
+Their daughter, Alexia Simone, was born on June 18, 1996.
+The couple have two more daughters, Sophia Kylie (born January 18, 2000) and Portia (born March 1, 2008).
+Richards converted to Modern Orthodox Judaism when she married Umansky.
 She attends events at the Kabbalah Centre in Los Angeles.

-She resides in Encino, Los Angeles with her husband and children.
+She resides in Encino, Los Angeles.

+On July 3, 2023, People magazine reported that Richards and Umansky had separated after 27 years of marriage.
+The couple later released a joint statement which denied they were divorcing, but admitted that they were going through a difficult period in their marriage.
+Subsequently, the couple separated and Mauricio moved out of their home in the Beverly Hills.

+Health

 In December 2020, it was reported that Richards tested positive for COVID-19, along with her co-star Dorit Kemsley and sister Kathy Hilton.
 Production for season 11 of The Real Housewives of Beverly Hills was temporarily suspended.

+In July 2022, Richards stopped drinking alcohol and began to focus more on fitness and exercising.
+She discussed her fitness journey in a cover story for Us Weekly magazine in December 2023.